 Better Gas Mileage Than a Larger RV

-Depending on the age of the vehicle and the size of its engine, a small camper van can get 12-20 miles per gallon.
+Depending on the age of the vehicle and the size of its engine, a small camper van can get 12 to 20 miles per gallon.
 Some older cargo vans have large V8 or even V10 engines that will get figures on the lower end of that scale.

 But the newer diesel and EcoBoost gas engines get up to 20 mpg, so using this vehicle for daily commutes is more economical than a larger RV.